 On the night of 15 May, 1948 on Route Nationale 115, near the village of La Cabanasse in the district of Ceret in the Pyrenees (only a few miles from the Spanish frontier), French Customs officers carried out a 'stop and search' operation.
-As they were asking the passenger of a taxi they had stopped to get out to produce his papers, the man gave them a sudden violent shove as he handed over the documents and ran off into the night.
+As they were asking the passenger of a taxi they

+3 It is not as incredible as it may sound to a Spaniard steeped in the tradition whereby anarchism was an integral part of the labour movement.
+In democratic countries, and especially those where the existence of a libertarian movement has not necessarily been synonymous with the working-class movement, it has never been possible to form anarchist organisations that remained such (as distinct from anarchist groups within the revolutionary struggle).
+To form what is, in all but name, a political party means one is unable to express one's revolutionary ideas for fear of suppression of the organisation which in turn must of necessity have a rehad stopped to get out to produce his papers, the man gave them a sudden violent shove as he handed over the documents and ran off into the night.
 The Customs officers fired a few shots, but without hitting anyone.
 The documents the man dropped were in the name of Francisco Sabaté Llopart.
 Inside the taxi they found an automatic pistol.

 A few hours later Customs men raided the Mas Casenove Loubette, the Sabaté home.
 They searched the premises in the presence of Leonor and found two American portable radio transmitters and receivers.
 These were confiscated as contraband, something that was sorted out satisfactorily between the Customs and Sabaté after a year's discussion.
-However, on 21 May, a few days after the first visit Police Commissioner Dupouy came to effect a more meticulous search and found a sack containing: a packet of twenty-two cartridges of explosive material; five hand-grenades; three metal tubes packed with explosive substances; fourteen light bombs;1 two bombs described as dangerous, and two boxes each containing fifteen detonators.
+However, on 21 May, a few days after the first visit Police Commissioner Dupouy came to effect a more meticulous search and found a sack containing: a packet of twenty-two cartridges of explosive material; five hand-grenades; three metal tubes packed with explosive substances; four-teen light bombs; two bombs described as dangerous, and two boxes each containing fifteen detonators.

 After making his escape from the taxi as described, Sabaté managed to cross the River Tech and hide for a few days in the house of a friend who lived quite near.
-He did not travel far as he was shortly to take a group of nine people (including himself) into Spain, among whom were his brother José, Ramón Vila Capdevila and Francisco Martínez Márquez. ran to four issues.
-After the downfall of the clandestine paper Solidaridad Obrera2 Sabaté produced a special edition, without number or date, in which he said, among other things:
+He did not travel far as he was shortly to take a group of nine people (including himself) into Spain, among whom were his brother José, Ramón Vila Capdevila and Francisco Martínez Márquez.